manuchis/datalog-data-governance/data-consent-specifications/Data-Sharing-Agreement-(DSA).md

 ## events[]

-**Description:** It is a list of objects that describes each status and its timestamp of the negotiation process.
+**Description:** It is a list of objects that describes each status and its timestamp of the negotiation process **for each of the datasets**.
 The statuses follow the [IEEE P7012 vocabulary](https://w3c.github.io/dpv/2.1/standards/p7012/#vocab-status).

 ### userId